-Solana Beach Eco Rotary Club (ECO) is supporting a Sanitation Project designed to provide 14 latrines for a primary school in Gulu, Uganda, which includes the purchase and installation of the latrines stated above.
+Solana Beach Eco Rotary Club (ECO) is hosting a Sanitation Project created to build and equip latrines & a wash room for a school called the Garden Of Knowledge Primary School in Gulu, Uganda.

-Construction of the building to house the latrines and showers as well as a solid stand of steel and brick to support the water storage tank, will be built by the school and is not part of the cost of the project.
-It is made possible by a contribution from the school itself.
-Only the purchasing of latrine parts and installation of those parts is the portion of the project that will be funded by $500 from the Solana Beach Eco Rotary Club Foundation and $500 from a District 5340 matching grant.
+Construction of the building to house the latrines and showers as well as a building with a solid stand of steel and brick to support the water storage tank, will be built by the school and is not part of the cost of the project.

 Education materials on proper hygiene and the importance of hand washing will be attached to each latrine privacy enclosure (see left photo bottom sign).
 Also, group training seminars will be conducted to give instructions to students and teachers on the use and maintenance of the new flushable latrines.
 Good sanitation is essential for health and well being.
 "Pit Latrines" are currently used for elimination of body waste, but hand washing is done with a basin of water, which tends to spread germs from one person to another.
 The result is the contamination of streams and soils, the spread of disease, high rates of infant and young child mortality, and heavy caseloads of diarrhea and other infections.